May 29, 2019

 A good VPN service isn’t expensive, with great options available for the price of a takeout coffee a month.
 Your privacy has to be worth that.
 However, if you’re not sold on the whole idea of a VPN, or just curious to see what they entail, you can check out one of the free offerings.

-If you do want to dip your toe in the waters of free VPNs, do be sure to check the terms before you download.
+If you do want to dip your toe in the waters of free VPNs, be sure to check the terms before you download.
 While you may not be handing over any cash, there could still be a price to pay, be it your personal data or even your bandwidth.

 It might seem like an oxymoron, but TunnelBear is a VPN with a sense of fun.
-No really.
+No, really.
 Its interface is populated with an animated bear who helps you through the VPN process, and pops through a yellow tunnel to signify when you’re using a different server.
 Behind this fun facade is a surprisingly competent VPN, with a dedicated Mac client, offering decent speeds.
-With a data allowance of just 500GB a month though, it’s more for light users.
+With a data allowance of just 500GB a month though, it’s best for light users.

 This one requests that you ditch Safari, as it’s not so much a VPN as an entire web browser.
 However, you’ll struggle to find an easier VPN to use.
 If you’re happy to switch browsers, you’ll find a fully functional VPN that can handle your private browsing, to the same level of encryption used by some of the paid for services.
 One drawback is that it only protects data that comes through the browser – any activity carried out on another browser, or through another program, will not be disguised.